Canada men's national junior ice hockey team: Medal streak (1999–2012)

 At the 1999 World Junior Ice Hockey Championships, Canada won silver as hosts in Winnipeg, dropping a 3–2 final in overtime to a powerful, deep Russian team.
 The tournament set records for attendance.
 This would also be the start of another unrivaled display of junior hockey by Canada, claiming 14-straight medals from 1999–2012, including their second run of five-straight gold medals from 2005 through to 2009.
 At the 2009 tournament in Ottawa, where Team Canada last captured gold, Canada faced defeat against Russia in the final seconds of their semi-final before Jordan Eberle scored the equalizing goal with 5.4 seconds remaining in the game, forcing overtime.
 Canada would win in a shootout and go on to rout Sweden 5–1 in the final.
 John Tavares, the future first overall selection at the 2009 NHL Entry Draft, was named most valuable player of the tournament.

 Sexual assault allegations (2022)

 The team's players and Hockey Canada were the subject of allegations of sexual assault after the team visited London, Ontario in 2018, celebrating their gold medal at the 2018 World Championship.
+After an investigation by the London police, former team members Dillon Dube, Cal Foote, Alex Formenton, Carter Hart, and Michael McLeod were charged with sexual assault in late January 2024.
+All five were found not guilty on July 24, 2025.